ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/courses/advanced-course/loading-and-displaying-server-content.md

 Using the documentation for [amp-bind]({{g.doc('/content/amp-dev/documentation/components/reference/amp-bind.md', locale=doc.locale).url.path}}), [amp-list]({{g.doc('/content/amp-dev/documentation/components/reference/amp-list.md', locale=doc.locale).url.path}}), and all of the descriptions above, create a product listing page that fulfills the following requirements:

-* When the Product Type select input is updated, it should store its new selected value into the “category” state variable in the `amp-state` component with ID `products`.
+* When the Product Type select input is updated, it should store its new selected value into the "category" state variable in the `amp-state` component with ID `products`.

-* When the Sort By select input is updated, it should store its new selected value into the “sort” state variable.
+* When the Sort By select input is updated, it should store its new selected value into the "sort" state variable.

 * Whenever the category or sort state variables are updated, the amp-list component should retrieve an updated list of products from the server. **Note**: The query parameters that should be sent to the server have the same name as the state variables (category and sort).